 Miguel de La Mano, Chief Economist, Competition Commission, UK

 Liza Lovdahl Gormsen, Senior Lecturer in Law, University of Manchester

 Dr Marek Martyniszyn, Lecturer in law, Queen’s University Belfast

 Gunnar Niels, Director, OXERA

-Mika Oinonen, Head of EU, Competition and Public Procurement, Lexia
+Mika Oinonen, Partner, Head of Competition and Regulatory with DLA Piper Finland Attorneys Ltd.

 Luís Pais Antunes, Partner, PLMJ – Sociedade de Advogados, RL, Lisbon; University of Coimbra